 Poppy Seed Fruit Salad

-This Poppy Seed Fruit Salad -is sweet with a bright citrus flavor and a little bit of ginger.
-A great addition to any meal, BBQ, or potluck!
+This Poppy Seed Fruit Salad is sweet with a bright citrus flavor and a little bit of ginger.
+Bring this Poppy Seed Fruit Salad to your BBQ or potluck!

 When you meet someone really sweet and genuine, hold on to them and make them your friend.

 I met Robyn from Add a Pinch at a blogger thing a couple of months ago and she is one of the nicest people I’ve ever had the pleasure of knowing.
 She has a voice as sweet as sugar.
 With her Southern drawl she could say the alphabet and I would listen attentively.

 After talking I found we had a lot in common as far as our beliefs and priorities in life.
 When I heard she was releasing a cookbook, I was eager to help spread the word.

 When someone is as nice and as giving as Mother Teresa, you want all good things for them because they deserve it.

 But life got busy, I got behind, and so I’m just now sharing this Poppy Seed Fruit Salad (a month later) from my dear friend Robyn’s new cookbook, Add a Pinch: Easier, Faster, Fresher Southern Classics.
 It’s filled with fresh ingredients and quick Southern meals.
 Robyn is known for her tried and true recipes that you can trust.

 I feel like a schmuck.
 I feel like I’ve let Mother Teresa down.
 Maybe the timing isn’t so bad though?
 Mother’s Day is around the corner and I know I am already looking for gift ideas.